Upton Heath: Fauna and flora

+Heath fires

 In June 2011, one third of the heath was devastated by what one source described as the "worst fire at Upton Heath for 35 years".
 Local people had to evacuate their homes and 200 firefighters were engaged as the fire spread rapidly over a square kilometre.
 Dorset Wildlife Trust said that the fire had happened at the peak of the bird and reptile breeding season and had put wildlife development back 25 years.
 Two men believed to be responsible for starting the fire were being sought by police and the Crimestoppers offered a reward.

 In the aftermath of the Upton Heath Fire, an organisation called Heathwatch was formed with local people volunteering to act as wardens.
 Two men, wanted by police, were arrested as a result of the initiative.